gravitational/teleport/rfd/0125-dynamic-auto-discovery-config.md

 ### Discovery Group
 The Discovery Group property will not be ported to `DiscoveryConfig` because it exists to ensure that multiple `discovery_services` don't step on each other.

-Running `discovery_service`s in high availability (multiple instances and same config) should yeld the same result as before.
+Running `discovery_service`s in high availability (multiple instances and same config) should yield the same result as before.

 ### New `discovery_service` property: `selector`
 The configuration of the `discovery_service` has a new field: `selector`.